c4cs/c4cs.github.io/_commands/tools/time.md

 time
 ---
-"time" prints out the total time elapsed, the time used by system overhead and the time used to execute the utility.
+`time` prints out the total time elapsed, the time used by system overhead and the time used to execute the utility.

 ### General Form: